 Who else is here for the candy?!
 SeaWorld is an excellent place for stress-free trick-or-treating.
 As we mentioned before, SeaWorld requires that participating guests must purchase a reusable trick-or-treat bag from the park to prevent contact between individuals.
-At $2.49 each, the bags have super cute designs with dolphins, sharks and penguins in costumes.
-You can purchase them at multiple locations throughout the park, including the park entrance and the trail entrance by Wild Arctic.
+At $3.99 each, the bags have super cute designs with dolphins, sharks and penguins in costumes.
+You can purchase them at multiple locations throughout the park, including the park entrance and the trail entrance in Key West.

-To keep trick-or-treating contactless, team members are stationed at booths with plexiglass dividers or inside raised platforms.
-While wearing gloves, they distribute the candy by dropping them down tubes straight into the tadpoles' bags.
+To keep trick-or-treating contactless, team members are stationed at booths with plexiglass dividers.
+They distribute the candy by dropping them down tubes straight into the tadpoles' bags.
 Lily found it very entertaining, and would immediately peer into her bag after every station.
 Make sure the bag is directly under the tube, or else your candy may fall on the ground!

 SeaWorld is also a great spot for those sensitive to allergies.
-Each trick-or-treat station is labeled with what candy is being given out, and some booths are specifically designated as allergy-friendly.
-This is a win-win: You can be sure to dodge anything you or your tadpoles may be allergic to!
-This year, some stations included Airheads, Tootsie Rolls, Smarties and more.
+Each trick-or-treat station is labeled with what candy is being given out so you can be sure to dodge anything you or your tadpoles may be allergic to!
+This year, some stations included gummy bears, Twix, Smarties and more.

 Parents, don't be shy — you can get in on the fun too!
 We thought trick-or-treating may only be for tadpoles, but have no fear.
 We saw many teens and grownup frogs hopping around getting candy!